-Revisions to the procedures used by the Judicial Board to investigate and adjudicate Honor Code violations may be made from time to time by the Assistant Dean of Graduate and Professional Programs in consultation with the Judicial Board.
+Revisions to the procedures used by the Graduate Judicial Board to investigate and adjudicate Honor Code violations may be made by the Assistant Dean of Graduate and Professional Programs in consultation with the Graduate Judicial Board.

 D. Student Complaints Concerning Faculty Actions